alexvoss/mkdocs-material-fork/docs/insiders/how-to-sponsor.md

 __Ready to become a sponsor?__

-If you still find yourself with more questions, feel free to reach out to us via mail at sponsors@squidfunk.com for additional support.
+If you still find yourself with more questions, feel free to [reach out to Kathi] via mail at sponsors@squidfunk.com for additional support.

+  [reach out to Kathi]: ../support.md/#sponsoring-support